byronka/minum/docs/quick_start.md

 $JAVA_HOME/bin
 ```

-Step 2 - download the "small" example
+Step 2 - Download the "small" example
 -------------------------------------

 Next, we will download a project that includes the simplest-possible